henryburon/henryburon.github.io/_posts/2023-09-10-path_planning.md

 * **delta**: incremental distance
 * **domain**: the planning domain

-The algorithm begins by randomely creating the obstacles, initializing the goal (and checking it's in an acceptable location), and initializing the matplotlib plot.
+The algorithm begins by randomly creating the obstacles, initializing the goal (and checking it's in an acceptable location), and initializing the matplotlib plot.
 It then enters the main *process*, which repeats up to **K** times.

 Every iteration, the algorithm:
 1. Finds a random configuration (random coordinate within the domain).